UniMath/agda-unimath/src/foundation/equivalence-injective-type-families.lagda.md

     inv-equiv equiv-is-injective-is-equivalence-injective
 ```

-### For a map between sets, being equivalence injective is a property
+### For a type family over a set, being equivalence injective is a property

 ```agda
 module _